nkarasiak/dzetsaka/README.md

 ![Inselberg in Guiana Amazonian Park](https://cdn.rawgit.com/lennepkade/dzetsaka/master/img/guyane.jpg)

 dzetsaka <img src="https://cdn.rawgit.com/lennepkade/dzetsaka/master/img/icon.png" alt="dzetsaka logo" width="30px"/> is very fast and easy to use but also a **powerful classification plugin for Qgis**.
 Initially based on Gaussian Mixture Model classifier developped by  [Mathieu Fauvel](http://fauvel.mathieu.free.fr) (now supports Random Forest, KNN and SVM), this plugin is a more generalist tool than [Historical Map](https://github.com/lennepkade/HistoricalMap) which was dedicated to classify forests from old maps.
-This plugin has by developped by [Nicolaï Van Lennepkade](http://www.lennepka.de/) (aka Nicolas Karasiak).
+This plugin has by developped by [Nicolas Karasiak](http://www.karasiak.net/).

-A **quick tutorial is available online** ([dzetsaka : how to make your first classification in qgis ?](http://www.lennepka.de/dzetsaka-how-to-make-your-first-classification-in-qgis/)), or you can just [download samples](https://github.com/lennepkade/dzetsaka/archive/docs.zip) to test the plugin on your own.
+A **quick tutorial is available online** ([dzetsaka : how to make your first classification in qgis ?](http://www.karasiak.net/dzetsaka-how-to-make-your-first-classification-in-qgis/)), or you can just [download samples](https://github.com/lennepkade/dzetsaka/archive/docs.zip) to test the plugin on your own.

 ## What does dzetsaka mean ?
 As this tool was developped during my work in the Guiana Amazonian Park to classify different kind of vegetation, I gave an Teko name (a native-american language from a nation which lives in french Guiana) which represent the objects we use to see the world through, such as satellites, microscope, camera...